Am0031/Am0031/README.md

 - <p align="left">:key: Ask me about my journey into Tech</p>

-- 🌱 I’m currently working with Storybook, and developing React apps and MERN apps.
+- 🌱 I’m currently working with TS/React, and dabbing in UI/UX with Figma.

 - <p align="left">:zap: I’m looking to collaborate on projects and npm packages!</p>